swayam131/Bead-spring-polymer/README.md

 in.run: Input file for LAMMPS simulations.

-poly.data: Data file containing simulation parameters and chromatin configurations.
+poly.data: Data file containing initial coordinates.

 ### Running the Bead-Spring Polymer Model
 1. Navigate to the project folder.